aimihat/funcypy/README.md

 ## Description

-The project codebase will be broken down into different modules following the structure below and tracked with Github for version control.
-To begin with, each team member was assigned a unique module to work on; adjustments could be made later to balance load, if necessary.
-All major functions will be tested using automated test cases and property-based tests where possible.
+The project codebase is broken down into different modules following the structure below and tracked with Github for version control.
+All major functions are tested using automated test cases and property-based tests where possible.

 - **Helper Module (Common)** | The helper module will include common type definitions and common helper functions that are used across modules, such as functions that convert between types, and printing functions for debugging.
 - **Lexer Module (James)** **|** **Lexer: string -> List Tokens** | The lexer module will tokenize inputs into specific types to be evaluated by the parser into an Abstract Syntax Tree.
 The Tokens will include token types such as identifiers, keywords, sperators, operators, literals and comments.
 An extension goal for this module will be to abstain from using any .NET features or types such as the .NET floating-point type which is used by F# so that everything is FABLE compatible and it can port to other languages like JavaScript.